 Obviously, the size of your backyard is a major factor in the size of your office.

 SteelMaster’s smallest building is a 10’W X 10’H X 10’L, which is perfect if you’re a little short on yard space.

 If you have more land or would just like something slightly bigger to fit more items, no need to worry—we can design our structures based on your spatial requirements.

 Open Floor Plan

 In addition to having the ability to work in peace, interior design is an exciting aspect of building a backyard office shed.

 The arches of a metal Quonset hut are self-supporting, which means there’s no need for beams and trusses inside of the structure.
 This gives you an open floor plan with 100 percent usable space to design an efficient, functional, and stylish work area.

 Match Your Home’s Aesthetic

 Your steel building doesn’t have to stick out in your backyard like a sore thumb!
-In fact, many SteelMaster customers build custom endwalls to match their home or other existing structures on their property.
-You can make your endwalls out of pretty much any material and decorate them any way you’d like to give it your personal flair.
+In fact, many SteelMaster customers build custom endwalls to match their homes or other existing structures on their property.
+You can make your endwalls out of pretty much any material and decorate them any way you’d like to give them your personal flair.